DavidCico/Univariate-time-series-analysis-of-cryptocurrency-data-with-ARIMA-and-SARIMA-and-hypergrid-search/README.md

 Alongside Python, the SciPy packages are also required.
 In Ubuntu and Debian, the SciPy ecosystem can be installed by:

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-Finally, for pipelining and performing parallel tasks, the Joblib library can be installed with <a href="https://pypi.org/project/pip/">pip</a> library management:

 For other Linux flavors, OS X and Windows, packages are available at: